 Experience the West Coast’s surf culture in this vibrant beach town.
 Tour the newly opened Pismo Preserve and in winter, see the migration of thousands of monarch butterflies.

-Local Garlic Flavors in Gilroy
+Local Garlic and Wine Flavors in Gilroy

 Not far from the giants of Silicon Valley sits a quaint town named Gilroy where you can drive to friendly boutique wineries, explore a gorgeous children’s theme park and dine in the what is known as the “Garlic Capital of the World.”